Smoky Martini

 The Smoky Martini is a riff on the Martini that adds peated Scotch Whisky.
-A beautiful way to spice up the classic Dry Martini recipe.
+It is a beautiful way to spice up the classic Dry Martini recipe.

 Smoky Martini Cocktail